10 Inspiring Circular Fashion Examples to Transform Your Wardrobe

 Extended Producer Responsibility

 EPR, for short, means that customers can return products to the brands that made them once the product is nearing the end of its life.
 The company would then take the steps necessary to recycle, dispose of, or repurpose it through any of the methods mentioned thus far.
-Simply having a take-back program is a start and ensures that clothes don’t end up in landfills or in foreign countries.
-Here’s a great set of explainers from the Organisation for Economic Co-operation and Development (OECD).

 Zero-Waste Fashion Design

 Beyond the materials, the designs themselves can also be made zero-waste.
 Through the use of pattern techniques, these can reinforce quality without having to waste more fabric than is necessary to make the clothing.
-Being mindful of the material that’s being used can make a big difference in making collections sustainable.
-The ‘’quest to eliminate fabric waste” is real, find out more here.
+Being mindful of the material that's being used can make a big difference in making collections sustainable.
+The ‘'quest to eliminate fabric waste” is real, find out more here

 Featured Article: ESG Voices: Circular Fashion - You Are What You Wear

-Circular Fashion Can Happen
+Takeaway: Circular Fashion Can Happen

 With so many of these examples, it's clear that bigger fashion brands aren't really doing enough to mitigate waste and be sustainable.
 Perhaps a positive place to start is to consider that the very core nature of the fashion industry is to be constantly changing.
 This innate adaptive energy places smaller and medium-sized brands well to go down a more sustainable route, showing quality in their clothing while also doing their best to reduce waste.